-The final draft for the 2018 Update to the LFUCG Hazard Mitigation Plan is now completed, and ready for public review.
+The final draft for the 2019 update to the LFUCG Hazard Mitigation Plan is in review by state and federal officials.

 The hazard mitigation planning process is required under federal law to help communities better prepare for natural and hazardous-materials disaster events and to ensure communities are eligible for federal grants to support mitigation actions.
 Mitigation plans must be updated and approved every five years to maintain eligibility.
 Lexington’s current plan expires in 2018.